tytydraco/yessleep/out/The_Animals_at_The_Zoo_have_People_Inside_Them_Part_1.md

 Until my gaze locks with another's.
 The glimmering eyes of an ape.
 Chimpanzee, according to the sign.

 He smiles at me.
 His legs dangle from the tree branch he's sat upon.
-His hairless, clearly human feet swing back and forth like a child's.
+His pale, smooth, clearly human feet swing back and forth like a child's.

 I need to sit down; I need water.
 There should be a drinking fountain in the reptile house over there.
 Doesn't look like there's anyone else inside right now either.
 That's good; I need a break from all this.